How to Use Async and Multithread

 Frequently Asked Questions

-Can multithreading be used on all machines?
+Can multithreading be used on all systems for barcode reading?

 Hairil Hasyimi Bin Omar